 The Russian Federation’s development co-operation is provided in line with the Concept of Russia’s Participation in International Development Assistance, approved by the President of the Russian Federation in 2014.
 The concept sets out the objectives, principles and priorities of the Russian Federation’s development co-operation, as well as the criteria for providing assistance to partner countries.
 The Ministry of Foreign Affairs and the Ministry of Finance are jointly responsible for formulating the Russian Federation’s development co-operation policy and for supervising its implementation.

-The Russian Federation provides its bilateral development co-operation mostly to the members of the Commonwealth of Independent States.
-The priority sectors of the Russian Federation’s bilateral development co-operation are energy, health and education.
-The Russian Federation provides its bilateral development co-operation in the form of debt relief, concessional loans, technical co-operation projects and scholarships, as well as budget support.
+In 2014, the Russian Federation provided its bilateral development assistance mainly to the members of the Commonwealth of Independent States.
+The priority sectors of the Russian Federation’s bilateral development co-operation were health, public finance, food security, nutrition and education.
+The Russian Federation provides its bilateral development co‑operation in the form of technical assistance projects, capacity building and scholarships, as well as budget support and debt relief.

-The Russian Federation’s multilateral ODA accounted for 49% its total ODA, provided through the World Bank Group (accounting for 40% of its multilateral ODA in 2013) as well as through the United Nations and regional development banks (2%) and other multilateral organisations.
+The Russian Federation’s multilateral ODA accounted for 25% its total ODA, provided through the World Bank Group (accounting for 43% of its multilateral ODA in 2014), as well as through the United Nations (40%), regional development banks (2%) and other multilateral organisations.

 The Russian Federation is an OECD accession country.

 [i] The OECD published estimates on credits by the Soviet Union in DAC Chairman’s reports in the 1980s.
 Some of the debt relief reported by Russia from 2014 onwards may correspond to the credits included in these estimates.
 Therefore, the statistics currently published on ODA by Russia and the estimates from the previous Chairman’s reports should not be used at the same time.